 There are times when patient dissatisfaction is expressed in an unacceptable manner, involving verbal or physical aggression.
-In such circumstances it may be acceptable and necessary to record this within a patient’s health records.
+In such circumstances it may be acceptable and necessary to record this within a patient’s clinical records.

 Practices should be clear on how to document such matters.
-A blanket policy should not be applied, and instead consideration should be given to each incident separately to decide whether making an entry in the patient’s health records is appropriate.
+A blanket policy should not be applied, and instead consideration should be given to each incident separately to decide whether making an entry in the patient’s clinical records is appropriate.